Tanmay7404/CampusCart/README.md

 <h2 align="center">IIT GUWAHATI VIRTUAL QUEUE APPLICATION</h2>
-<h4 align="left">A React native based application with NodeJs server powered by PostgreSql database.
-The following repository is a showcasing for the project,The main repository is private for now.
+<h4 align="left">A React native based application with NodeJs server powered by MySql database.
+The following repository is a showcasing for the project,The main repository is private for now(Currently work is in progress on the new Backend and frontend folder).
 These are the some interfaces of the Application</h4>

 **A React-Node Based  Application**